maxkayser/ectmetrics/README.md

 ## Documentation

-The code documentation is available at:<br>
-<a href="https://maxkayser.github.io/ectmetrics/" target="_blank">https://maxkayser.github.io/ectmetrics/</a>
+The code documentation is available at: <a href="https://maxkayser.github.io/ectmetrics/" target="_blank">https://maxkayser.github.io/ectmetrics/</a>

 ## Installation